AI Features Guide

 - • Identifies database query bottleneck in webhook processing

-- • Updates AI context with optimization recommendations
+- • Saves context atoms with optimization recommendations

 Result: Five different AI interactions on the same workunit, each model building on previous work.
 Total context re-explanation time: zero.
 Each model used its unique strengths while maintaining perfect continuity.